Site Section Links

 finding it are few."
 Sounds like bad news, doesn't it?
 But maybe it

 is GOOD news.
 Maybe the first part is really good news, and the second

-part is just a sad commentary!
+part is just and only a sad commentary!
 And again, "Strive to enter by the narrow

 door."
 Obviously, we can ignore all the normal or wide entrances in our

 search or approach.
 And why not?
-A narrow path is well defined and
+A narrow door and path are well defined and

 Without palavering around any more, this author sees